sassoftware/viya4-iac-k8s/README.md

 #### SAS Viya IaC Configuration Files

-In order to use this repository, modify the [inventory file](./examples/bare-metal/sample-inventory) to provide information about the machine targets for the SAS Viya deployment.
+In order to use this repository, modify the [inventory file](./examples/bare-metal/sample-inventory) to provide information about the machine targets for the SAS Viya platform deployment.

 Modify the [ansible-vars.yaml file](./examples/bare-metal/sample-ansible-vars.yaml) to customize the configuration settings for your environment.